Yasmineral/makers-journey/week1/unit_testing.md

 Example.
 Notice that the unit test is split into three distinct sections:

-Let’s return to our initial example.
-Notice that the unit test is split into three distinct sections

-Let’s return to our initial example.
-Notice that the unit test is split into three distinct sections

 ```describe FileSystem do
   it 'can add items to storage' do
     # Arrange